 For example, a medical worker would not only serve people’s medical needs, but also train them in hygiene and first aid.
 He could help the community develop its own healthcare system with trained staff.
 Another way a community development facilitator might serve is to help the people identify the opportunity for and establish local savings groups.

-Any community development efforts should clearly serve the end goal of discipling and church planting.
+Any community development efforts should clearly serve the end goal of discipleship and church planting.
 ABT will help to prepare and equip community development facilitators to that end.

 Training Requirements for Community Development Facilitators